liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 create.
 Site templates allow you to do the same thing but on the scale of a site--if you have multiple sites that use a similar structure of pages, you can create a single site template and use it to create as many sites as desired.
-For more information on page templates and site templates, see chapter 3.
+For more information on page templates and site templates, see the *Advanced Web Content Management* chapter.

 #### Site Content